MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_talk.md

 ## -remarks

 Talking on a channel may begin immediately, or it may be synchronized to an event.
 If the driver set the RESOURCE_SYNCH_ON_TIME flag on the REQUEST_ISOCH_ALLOCATE_RESOURCES request that returned the resource handle, then the write operation begins on the specified cycle count.
 Additional synchronization options can be set for each buffer in the ISOCH_DESCRIPTOR structure.

 If successful, the request returns a STATUS_SUCCESS value.
 The call returns immediately, and does not wait for any synchronization events.
-The bus driver calls the callback the driver provides in ISOCH_DESCRIPTOR to signal that it has finished processing an attached buffer.</p>
+The bus driver calls the callback the driver provides in ISOCH_DESCRIPTOR to signal that it has finished processing an attached buffer.